 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives.
 The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of the Academy policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-The system of internal control in place for Aylesford School and Sixth Form College for the period ended 31 August 2012 has been developed and strengthened during the course of this, the first period of its existence.
-During the course of the reporting period.
+The system of internal control has been in place for Aylesford School and Sixth Form College for the year ended 31 August 2013 and up to the date of approval for the annual report and financial statements.